mieubrisse/personal-writing/inputs-not-outputs/post.md

 - Research how I can get the Brazilian digital ID card app on my phone in another way
 - Some sort of system (maybe AI? maybe a checklist?) to remind me to pack my driver's license when I'm planning to rent a car
-- Research with ChatGPT or the internet exactly what I have to do to get my metro card
+- Research with ChatGPT or the internet exactly what I must do to get my metro card
 - Research Airtags or tiles in order to figure out if I could put one in my wallet, what its battery profile would be, and whether it would drain my phone battery
 - Research a way to secure my wallet to my shorts/pants
 - Look into protective phone cases that also have credit card & money slots
-- Check with my cleaning lady if a security camera would make them uncomfortable, and research ones if so
+- Check with my cleaning lady if a security camera would make them uncomfortable, and if not then research security cameras
 - Put contact information inside my wallet

-_These_ are steps towards real solutions.
+_These_ are actions towards real solutions.

 They address the causes for the bad output, and build the system stronger to minimize the chance the bad output happens again.